No Name 12,752'

 - Base of Route Waypoint: 39.6675, -105.9067

 The chutes and gullies extending from the broad north face are highly visible above the Loveland Ski Area.
 Once the ski area closes, this face is usually ready to ski.
-We say usually because the slopes are hopefully filled in with spring snow.
+We say "usually" because the slopes are hopefully filled in with spring snow.
 These chutes are skiable, but still remain shallow so watch out for the rocks!
 There are several options to descend and the lines frequently skied are the chute dropping from the eastern edge of the summit, the chute east of the summit, and off of the western edge.

-Park at the Loveland Ski Area base and skin up the ski slopes to the base of the face.
+Loveland Ski Area may not be open in the spring.
+If the Area has a special event running, or for any other reason, they may have the parking lot gates closed.
+If not, park at the Loveland Ski Area base and skin up the ski slopes to the base of the face.
 When you start at the ski area look for any signs indicating closed uphill routes.
 The ski area may be closed for the season, but the work on the ski area may continue and this work can include avalanche blasting.
 Follow the designated “A” uphill route on Tango Road and then left on Turtle Creek.
 Trend left and then follow the line of Chair 6 to the top of the lift.
 You are at the bottom of the North Face.
 The easier, but longer, ascent option is to continue west to Porcupine Saddle between No Name and Wild Child.
 Gain Porcupine Saddle and then hike to the summit on the windswept ridge.
 The other option is to turn left and east to the bowl above Cat Walk Trees.
 This will lead you to the base of No Name's East Ridge.
 Climb this aesthetic ridge to the summit.
 The ridge has minor route finding challenges in that there are multi-directional cornices on the ascent.
 This ridge is a great introduction to snow and ridge climbing.

-2 - Southeast Bowl
+2 - Cabbage Patch

 - Rating: II D3, D7